Sunday, April 24, 2016

 In closing, please keep in mind that these are the sites I personally use and are definitely not the only ones out there.
 I was not paid by any of the mentioned websites or blogs.
 These are my honest opinions.
 If you know of any other places to score deals on travel, I'd love to hear the suggestions.
 Please leave a comment as I'm always looking for new ways to find a bargain on my next adventure.

-Also be sure to follow Finding Away on twitter for alerts on travel deals.
-Here's all the details on how to follow us on social media:
+Also, be sure to follow Finding Away on Twitter for alerts on travel deals.
+Here are all the details on how to follow us on social media:

 Google Plus: http://www.google.com/+FindingAwayTVShow

-And please check out Episode 2 of Finding Away as we take a road trip across Spain, Portugal, and Morocco.
+And please check out our new video as we take a road trip across Spain, Portugal, and Morocco.